l7mp/stunner/docs/SCALING.md

-Below is a simple [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) config for autoscaling `stunner`.
+Below is a simple [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) config for autoscaling `stunnerd`.
 The example assumes that the [Kubernetes metric server](https://github.com/kubernetes-sigs/metrics-server#installation) is available in the cluster.